-Route changes appear along with initial page loads in the New Relic Browser UI.
+Route changes appear along with initial page loads in the Browser UI.

-New Relic receives and saves hash fragments from route change URLs.
+We receive and save hash fragments from route change URLs.
 If you use hashes to pass private or sensitive data, that data may be visible to your New Relic account users.
-For more information about data collection and reporting, see Security for New Relic Browser.
+For more information about data collection and reporting, see Security for Browser.

-You can use the New Relic SPA API to set up custom monitoring of browser interactions that are not monitored by default.
+You can use the SPA API to set up custom monitoring of browser interactions that are not monitored by default.
 You can also use the API to disable default monitoring.